What Is Vespers?

 Many Adventists sing hymns or praise songs to welcome the Sabbath.
 Some may pull out their instruments, too.

 Two common vespers songs from the Seventh-day Adventist Hymnal are “Day Is Dying in the West” and “Abide with Me.”
-The Hymnal also has a section of songs about the Sabbath with “Don’t Forget the Sabbath” and “Safely Through Another Week” being the most popular.
+The hymnal also has a section of songs about the Sabbath with “Don’t Forget the Sabbath” and “Safely Through Another Week” being the most popular.

 Bible study